 Prosecco (Tank Method)Names: Charmat Method, Metodo Italiano, Cuvée Close, Autoclave

 Pressure: 2–4 atmospheres

-Sweetness: Traditional method wines tend to be sweeter than wines made in the traditional method.
+Sweetness: Tank Method wines tend to be sweeter than wines made in the traditional method.
 This is due to stylistic choices by winemakers rather than any inherent difference in the production methods.

 Flavors: Simple, fresh, fruity, bright, sweet.

 - Grapes are picked and fermented in tank to create a base wine.